At Krisp, we are developing and launching applications that empower everyone to become an effective communicator.

-We believe our employees must get paid the top of the market
+We believe our team members must be paid the top of the market.

-You work with world-class colleagues in a super challenging work environment
+You will work with world-class team members in a super challenging work environment.

-Employees and their family members are provided with a convenient health care plan
+Employees and their family members are provided with a comprehensive health care plan.

-Off-site activity for employees to work together from the forest and have fun with the team.
+Off-site activity for Krispions to work together from a forest and have some fun.